 The research team developed MEPDG project files for Cells 106 and 206.
 Default (Level 3) values for the MEPDG were assumed for project files; HMA material properties were adopted from testing by UCPRC for CalME.
 Using the method described in Section 2.3, these project files were used as a project input for the TPF-5(149) procedure.
-The measured rutting (in average deformation) for Cells 106 and 206 over time (months since construction) is illustrated in Figure 4-60.
+The measured rutting (in average deformation) for Cells 106 and 206 over time (months since construction) is illustrated in Figure 4-19.

-Figure 4-60.
+Figure 4-19.
 Comparison of TPF-5(149) procedure and unmodified MEPDG procedure predictions for rutting (average deformation) and observed rutting at MnROAD Cells 106 and 206

-One of the first observations to be made from Figure 4-60 is the underprediction for rutting in HMA-PCC by the MEPDG in this case.
-However, a difficulty of Figure 4-60 is the measured rutting data itself, which is muddled by natural variability in measurements.
+One of the first observations to be made from Figure 4-19 is the underprediction for rutting in HMA-PCC by the MEPDG in this case.
+However, a difficulty of Figure 4-19 is the measured rutting data itself, which is muddled by natural variability in measurements.
 In general, a trend in rutting for either test section is difficult to determine from the data, and as a result a comparison with rutting predictions is not informative.

 MnROAD contains other HMA-PCC pavements with rutting data that may be of assistance.
-Figure 4-61 illustrates average deformation in rutting measured on Cell 70 at MnROAD, which was constructed for the SHRP2 R21 project.
+Figure 4-20 illustrates average deformation in rutting measured on Cell 70 at MnROAD, which was constructed for the SHRP2 R21 project.

-Figure 4-61.
+Figure 4-20.
 Comparison of TPF-5(149) procedure and unmodified MEPDG procedure predictions for rutting (average deformation) and observed rutting at MnROAD Cell 70

-Again, while there is some variability in the data set illustrated in Figure 4-61, a trend is much easier to spot in this data set.
+Again, while there is some variability in the data set illustrated in Figure 4-20, a trend is much easier to spot in this data set.
 For Cell 70, the TPF-5(149) procedure appears to capture rutting behavior for its early life.
 In the cases of Cells 106/206 and Cell 70, continued monitoring at MnROAD will help evaluate the effectiveness of the TPF-5(149) procedure.

-Overall, the validation of Figure 4-60 and Figure 4-61 indicates that the TPF-5(149) procedure is attractive alternative to the exclusive use of MEPDG.
+Overall, the validation of Figure 4-19 and Figure 4-20 indicates that the TPF-5(149) procedure is attractive alternative to the exclusive use of MEPDG.
 It should also be noted that the analysis using TPF-5(149) above assumed Level 3 inputs, and thus it could be further calibrated and modified to resemble MnROAD Cell 106/206 and Cell 70 conditions.

-4.1.5 Sensitivity Analysis of TPF-5(149) Procedure for Rutting in TICP was not a critical concern for the work of Task 5.
+4.1.5 Sensitivity Analysis of TPF-5(149) Procedure for Rutting in TICP

+Given that both the MEPDG and CalME rutting model have been subjected to extensive review and sensitivity analysis, the need for an in-depth sensitivity analysis of the TPF-5(149) procedure was not a critical concern for the work of Task 5.
 However, the research team undertook a brief analysis of rutting performance sensitivity to two important parameters: HMA thickness and climate.
 Other than these two parameters, the sensitivity study assumed structural properties of an HMA-PCC pavement with 2 inches (50 mm) HMA over 7 inches (175 mm) JPCP.
 Furthermore, the analysis assumed MEPDG defaults for material properties (Level 3 inputs) for all projects.
 Assumed traffic was 2000 AADTT.